Put security in the background to put security first

 Fortunately, that approach is no longer necessary.
 Today, federal IT administrators can put security at the forefront by making it work for them in the background.
 They can let the workers work -- and keep the hackers at bay.

-Jim Hansen is VP of products, security, at SolarWinds.
+Jim Hansen is VP of products, security and application management at SolarWinds.